batteries-included/batteries-included/static/src/content/technical_design/snapshot_apply.md

 - Apply any changes need to go from the current state to the desired state on all systems.
 (Apply)
 - Record the status for all desired state pieces (Report)
-- Broadcast the result of the overall atempt (Broadcast)
+- Broadcast the result of the overall attempt (Broadcast)

 ## Prepare